 sudo apt install slack-desktop

-As a result, the slack.sources file points to Slack’s Packagecloud repository, so updates arrive automatically through your regular apt upgrade workflow.
-This approach eliminates manual version tracking entirely.
+The slack.sources file points to Slack’s Packagecloud repository, so updates arrive automatically through your regular apt upgrade workflow.
+This setup eliminates manual version tracking entirely.

 Method 3: Install Slack via Flatpak and Flathub